 SMS Select and press OK.

-Select number with a
+Select number with area code

-Select number with area code (even if you are in that area) from the directory or enter directly.
+(even if you are in that area) from the directory or enter directly.
 For sending SMS messages to an SMS mailbox: add the mailbox ID to the end of the number.